ANZAC Square, Brisbane: History

 Australia's involvement in World War I exacted a heavy toll in death and injury.
 Of a relatively small population of about five million people, 60,000 troops were killed and 152,000 wounded.
 Australia's casualty rate of 68.5% was the highest of the Allied forces.

 The idea of a large memorial park and monument in the centre of the city commemorating those who had participated and died in the Great War was first raised in 1916.
 The original plan was to use the whole city block bounded by Ann, Edward, Adelaide and Creek Streets for the square but as negotiations with Federal, State and local governments continued throughout the early 1920s, a smaller site was determined.
 In 1928 State and Federal governments agreed to grant lands for the square and to erect flanking buildings to a co-ordinated design.

 Anzac Square commemorates all Queenslanders who participated in war, not just Brisbane residents.
 In 1928 a competition for the design of a Shrine of remembrance was won by Sydney architects Buchanan and Cowper.
-Construction proceeded over the following two years and on Armistice Day 11 November 1930 the Queensland governor Sir John Goodwin dedicated the Shrine and the square.
+Construction proceeded over the following two years and on Armistice Day 11 November 1930, the Governor of Queensland, Sir John Goodwin, dedicated the Shrine and the square.
 In 1933 the square was declared a Reserve for Park purposes and the Brisbane City Council was appointed trustee of the site.

 In 1932 the Queensland Women's War Memorial was unveiled.
 This memorial was an initiative of the Brisbane Women's Club and funded by public subscription.
 It was designed and executed by Daphne Mayo with assistance from George Harvey.